UWB-ACM/CTCI/2019-03-Autumn/1_linked_lists/README.md

         fast = fast->next->next;
         slow = slow->next;
         if (fast == slow) {
-            // now we need to find the start of the loop fast = head;
+            fast = head;
             while (slow != fast) {
                 slow = slow->next;